 When it comes to dill seeds, wait until late summer when they turn brown.
 Cut stems from the plant and put them, seedheads down, into a paper bag, then hang the bag to allow the seeds to drop into it.
 As with the leaves, store seeds in an air-tight container.

 Dill is a biennial plant, and so dies right back to the ground in winter, reappearing in the spring.
 However, harsh winters can kill the plant altogether.
 Of course, if you grow dill indoors in a container you can keep it going all year round.

-Dill does have a tendency to bolt and flower if the plant dries out or its roots are disturbed.
-Water it well to avoid this.
+Dill is easy to grow but there are a few things to look out for.
+Dill does have a tendency to bolt and flower if the plant dries out or its roots are disturbed, so water it well to avoid this.

 As well as attracting bees and wildlife, tender dill shoots draw in greenfly.
 You can get rid of them by spraying with a gentle jet of water, or squashing them with your fingers.
 Alternatively you can wait for nature to take its course – hoverflies love dill plants and hoverfly larvae love greenfly, so they might just take care of the problem for you.